-WHEREAS, a number of states have adopted PFAS policies pertaining to prohibiting use, monitoring, notification and reporting, cleanup, health studies, testing, liability provisions, and contamination limits; and
+WHEREAS, a number of states have adopted PFAS policies pertaining to prohibiting use, monitoring, notification and reporting, cleanup, health studies, testing, liability provisions and contamination limits; and

-WHEREAS, a number of bills have been introduced in both the U.S. House of Representatives and U.S. Senate to survey, regulate, mitigate and phaseout the use of PFAS.
+WHEREAS, a number of bills have been introduced in both the U.S. House of Representatives and U.S. Senate to address PFAS contamination by providing new resources at the federal, state and local levels for the detection, reduction, destruction and remediation of PFAS chemicals; and